Security proof for quantum cryptography against entanglement-measurement attack: Security proof against entanglement-measurement attack

-From the above formula, if Eve wants his attack not to be detected in eavesdropping checking, all items in the formula that do not meet the condition of $\sum_{i=1}^n b_i \phantom{i} \textrm{mod} \phantom{i} d = 0$ are equal to 0.
-Therefore, it is easy to construct the following matrix
+From Eq. \ref{QFT-GHZ}, if Eve wants his attack not to be detected in eavesdropping checking, all items in the formula that do not meet the condition of $\sum_{i=1}^n b_i \phantom{i} \textrm{mod} \phantom{i} d = 0$ are equal to 0.
+Therefore, it is easy to construct the matrix